 Rumours and information about the EOS 90D camera.

 With the 80D launched in February 2016, it’s unlikely that there will be much to see here until 2018/19.

 A good indicator of camera lifetimes and replacements is the Canon timeline a bit further down the page.
-How much will have changed by the time the 90D appears?

 |Best||Full||1Ds||1Ds Mk II||1Ds Mk III||1D X||1DX II|

 |1.3||1D||1D Mk II||1D MkIIn||1D Mk III||1D Mk IV|

 |5D||5D Mk II||5D Mk III||5D Mk IV|

 |Entry||1.6||1000D / XS / F||1100D / T3 / X50||1200D T5 X70||1300D T6||2000D T7|

 Note: dates start in announcement quarter, not shipping dates.
 Video capable 4k

 Digic | Digic 2 | Digic 3 dual | Digic 4 dual | Digic 5 dual | Digic 6 dual | Digic 7 dual | Digic 8